Why you should earn your nursing degree from TLU

 In recent years, our nursing students have achieved a first-time pass rate of >90% on the National Council of Licensure Examination (NCLEX-RN®).
 In addition, 95% of nursing alumni reported that they were employed in the field within six months of graduation.

 Accredited, high-quality nursing education

-The baccalaureate degree program in nursing at Texas Lutheran University is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.
+The baccalaureate degree program in nursing and master’s degree program in nursing at Texas Lutheran University is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.
 Commission on Collegiate Nursing Education.